kenesu-h/sys-hidplus-client-rs/README.md

 [check it out](https://github.com/PaskaPinishkes/SwitchSysHidplusClient)! -
 they suspect it may only work for Windows.
 I intend to continue working on this client to support Macs and Linux machines.
-I also want to use this opportunity as a learning experience and an outlet to implement more experimental functions.
-As such, keep in mind that this client may have different features from Pask's client, which may or may not be cross-platform-friendly.
+I also want to use this opportunity as a learning experience and an outlet to implement more experimental functionality.
+As such, keep in mind that this client will likely have different features from Pask's client, which may or may not be cross-platform-friendly.

 For both Pask and I's convenience - so we can bounce ideas off each other - here's some of the differences my client has (that come to mind):
 - Is a command line application.
-- Settings are done from a single configuration file.
+- Settings are done from a single configuration file, but can be edited even through the client itself.
 - Users press a button (right bumper) to assign their controller to a slot.
-- Controllers are cleaned up and disconnected from the Switch when the client is closed.
+- Controllers are cleaned up and disconnected from the Switch when the client is stopped.
 - Uses SDL as an input library that supports 4+ controllers.
   - Keep in mind that this client cannot actually emulate 4+ controllers until sys-hidplus is updated to do the same.
 It's just that the framework for it